timf34/Substack2Markdown/README.md

 ﻿# Substack2Markdown

-Substack2Markdown is a Python tool for downloading free and premium Substack posts and saving them as both Markdown and HTML files.
+Substack2Markdown is a Python tool for downloading free and premium Substack posts and saving them as both Markdown and HTML files, and includes a simple HTML interface to browse and sort through the posts.
 It will save paid for content as long as you're subscribed to that substack.

-> 🆕 ✨ Now available online!
-Try our web version at [Substack Reader](https://www.substacktools.com/reader) - no installation required!
+🆕 @Firevvork has built a web version of this tool at [Substack Reader](https://www.substacktools.com/reader) - no installation required!
+(Works for free Substacks only.)

 ![Substack2Markdown Interface](./assets/images/screenshot.png)